atrocore/atrocore/docs/en/administration/multilingualism.md

 ![Field removal](../../_assets/multilingualism/ml-field-remove.jpg)

 Please, note that locale fields cannot be removed apart from their main multilingual field.
 To do this, you need to either remove the selection of the `Multi-Language` checkbox on the main field editing page or remove the main multilingual field from the system as it is described above.

-> Please, note that if the "Multi-Languages" module is deactivated and/or removed from the system, *main* multilingual fields for the configured entities remain together with their values, but their *locale* fields and values disappear.
-Also, these fields lose their multilingual character (the `Multi-Language` checkbox is removed).
-When the module is activated again, all the locale multilingual fields and their values are restored.
-However, re-installing the module leads to restoring only locale fields, but not their values.
-The exception is multilingual fields of the`Varchar` type – their values are also restored for locale fields.

 ### Access Rights

-One of the advantages of the "Multi-Languages" module is that it supports the ability to grant separate roles *different* read/edit permissions to multilingual fields.
+Multilingualism supports the ability to grant separate roles *different* read/edit permissions to multilingual fields.
 To do this, go to `Administration > Roles > 'Role name'` and on the role detail view page click the `Edit` button:

 ![Role editing](../../_assets/multilingualism/role-edit.jpg)